canonical/brand-store-documentation/create-ubuntu-core-image.rst

     .. note::

-        The sample “product_serial” is loosely generated (``date -Is``) in this gadget.
+        The sample “product_serial” is loosely generated (``date -Is``) in this gadget (in ``snap/hooks/prepare-device``).
 In production the serial number should be derived from a value inserted during the factory process, or from a unique hardware identifier, for uniqueness and traceability.
 See :doc:`how-to-dmidecode-to-read-system-sn` for an example of how to modify the gadget to use dmidecode (x86 only) to read the serial number from the DMI table.

 .. only:: pdf